kirull1/videocloud/memory-bank/activeContext.md

 ### Avatar System
 - Using DiceBear API for generated avatars
-- Supporting custom avatar uploads
+- Supporting custom avatar uploads with S3 storage
 - Implementing fallback mechanism
 - Ensuring consistent avatar generation
+- Using memory storage for file uploads instead of disk storage

 ### Frontend Architecture
 - Using Vue 3 with Composition API